orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 | glibc                | sparc   | Available                   |
 | glibc                | x86     | Not supported               |
 | musl                 | *       | Available                   |

+* Using 32-bit may increase chances of high-critical vulnerabilities.
+Examples:
+  - V8 Sandbox (64-bit supported only, protects against memory corruption that may lead to code execution, privilege escalation, data tampering, information disclosure)
+  - Transient execution CPU vulnerabilities (SCSB, FPVI, BHI, Retbleed) that may lead to information disclosure that are unpatched for 32-bit

 | Platform             | Level of support                      |
 | ---                  | ---                                   |